dmksnnk/blog/content/blog/ADRs.md

 read the document and give their yea or nay.
 Sometimes it is hard to make them read it because everyone has their own stuff to care about.
 For example, at AWS, for the first 10-15 minutes of a meeting, people sit in silence and read the whole document.
 After that, you can have a productive discussion, as everybody is on the same page.
-This might be a bit awkward.
-Instead, we just jump on a call/meeting with all involved parties to quickly go through and explain the document.
+This might be a bit awkward, instead, we just jump on a call/meeting with all involved parties to quickly go through and explain the document.

 Below is an overview of how we implement the technical decision process.
-Ideally, it should be simplified even more, but simple is hard.
+Ideally, it should be simplified even more, but simple is hard ©.
 We are trying to remove as much friction as possible.
-Your process may differ, but this is what has worked for us.
+Your process may differ, but this is what worked for us.

 ## High-level process